alex-alina/spirograph/README.md

 * Refactor the Container component and make it more flexible to use with props, to dry the code base by removing the custom containers.
 * Split DrawSection container into seperate smaller containers.
-* Improve font sizes and positioning for Firefox.
 * Add a random patterns generator.

 ## Motivation